The following dependencies must be installed in order to run applications created with the Lisk SDK:

 lisk user as the owner.

 sudo -u postgres -i createuser --createdb lisk sudo -u postgres -i createdb lisk_dev --owner lisk sudo -u postgres psql -d lisk_dev -c "alter user lisk with password 'password';"

 The next step is to execute the following commands in order to have the PostgreSQL commands (e.g.

 lisk user and the database:

 pg_ctl -D /usr/local/var/postgresql@10 start createuser lisk createdb --owner=lisk lisk_dev psql --dbname=lisk_dev --command="ALTER USER lisk WITH PASSWORD 'password';"

-Running PostgreSQL inside a Docker container will setup the correct version of PostgreSQL and containerize it away from any existing versions you may have locally on your machine.
-Choose this setup if you are not familiar with PostgreSQL, or if you run in to issues with a previously installed version of PostgreSQL.
+Running PostgreSQL inside a Docker container will set up the correct version of PostgreSQL and containerize it away from any existing versions that may be present locally on your machine.
+Please choose this set up if you are unfamiliar with PostgreSQL, or if problematic issues with a previously installed version of PostgreSQL have occured.

 Mac OS X

 Please refer to Linux installation

 Start the Docker container.